Danzig rebellion: Background

 On 20 July 1570, the Polish-Lithuanian king Sigismund II Augustus introduced Karnkowski Statutes, which partly reduced Danzig's special privileges granted by earlier Polish kings after the Prussian Confederation cities recognized their rule in 1454.

 In 1572, the throne of the Polish–Lithuanian Commonwealth was vacated when King Sigismund Augustus died without an heir and Henry III of France after a brief period as a Polish king returned to France.
 Polish–Lithuanian Commonwealth was an elective monarchy and (after the Union of Lublin in 1569) in close union with Lithuania, meaning that Polish nobility (szlachta) could vote on who would become the next king.
 Cities had no vote; Danzig however was invited by primate of Poland and interrex Jakub Uchański to cast a vote but declined to send a representative.
 Members of the Senate (including most of the Polish episcopate led by Jakub Uchański) decided to elect Emperor Maximilian II, against the will of majority of nobility, which during the royal election voted for Anna Jagiello (the last representative of the former Polish-Lithuanian Jagiellon dynasty) and Stephen Báthory as her husband and de facto King.
 This led to some unrest in Poland.

 The town whose economic privileges were reduced by the Karnkowski Statutes, wanted to use the situation to regain its preferential position within the Polish Crown.
 It also preferred Maximilian, who looked more likely to support the towns' economic privileges, and who could also threaten serious economic repercussions (boycott by the Habsburgs).
-Thus the city, encouraged by its immense wealth and almost impregnable fortifications, as well as by the secret support of Denmark and Emperor Maximilian himself, had supported the latter's election.
+Thus the city, encouraged by its immense wealth and almost impregnable fortifications, as well as by the secret support of Denmark-Norway and Emperor Maximilian himself, had supported the latter's election.

 On 1 May 1576, Stefan Bathory married King Anna Jagiello and was crowned by Stanisław Karnkowski as King of Poland.
 Jakub Uchański and nuncio Wincenty Laureo recognized Maximillian as a King, but soon they and others accepted the will of majority.
 When Stefan swore in all of existing rights of Royal Prussia and Duchy of Prussia, and was recognized as a rightful ruler, Danzig refused to follow along and still recognized Maximillian as King of Poland.

 The tensions grew as rioters looted and burned down an abbey in Oliwa.
 The abbey belonged to the bishop of Kujawy, Stanisław Karnkowski, who had under his jurisdiction the whole of Polish Pomerania.
 The Sejm (parliament) of the Commonwealth did not approve higher taxes for the war.
-It did however approve a banicja (form of political exile and excommunication), confiscation of the city's property, arrest of its citizens, commercial blockade and rerouting of the important trade via the port of Elbląg (which however was immediately blockaded by Denmark's navy).
+It did however approve a banicja (form of political exile and excommunication), confiscation of the city's property, arrest of its citizens, commercial blockade and rerouting of the important trade via the port of Elbląg (which however was immediately blockaded by Denmark-Norway's navy).